Bil Afrah

-Bil Afrah (بالأفراح) is an instrumental album arranged and produced by Ziad Rahbani in 1977.
+Bilal Afrah (بالأفراح) is an instrumental album arranged and produced by Ziad Rahbani in 1977.
 The title can be translated as 'for joy/celebration' or 'for weddings'.
 It was recorded in 1975, in the early period of the Lebanese Civil War.
 The 19 year-old Rahbani assembled a group of Christian and Muslim musicians to record instrumental versions of some of Arabic music’s most popular love songs.

 Background

 Rahbani was a son of the famed singer Fairuz, and the Civil War had forced him to move from the family’s Antelias home to West Beirut’s Hamra district, a cosmopolitan enclave known for its music scene.
 He had begun writing music for his mother and produced two successful plays before arranging the production of Bil Afrah.
-Although he is remembered as a fiercely political artist (he was a committed member of the Communist Party) Bil Afrah itself is notable for not being overtly political.
+Although he is remembered as a fiercely political artist (he was a committed member of the Communist Party) Bilal Afrah itself is notable for not being overtly political.
 Instead, Rahbani assembled an ensemble of Muslims and Christian musicians and recorded instrumental versions of cherished Arabic melodies and love songs in what has been seen by many as an explicitly anti-sectarian statement.